Analysis: In inaugural address, Trump delivers a shot heard around the world

 President Trump could have used his inaugural address to define one of the touchstone phrases of his campaign in the most inclusive way, arguing, as did many of his predecessors, that as the world’s greatest superpower rises, its partners will also prosper.

-Instead, he chose a dark, hard-line alternative, one that appeared to herald the end of a 70-year U.S. experiment to shape a world that will be eager to follow its lead.
+Instead, he chose a dark, hard-line alternative, one that appeared to herald the end of a 70-year U.S. experiment to shape a world that would be eager to follow its lead.
 In Trump’s vision, America’s new strategy is to win every transaction and confrontation.
-Gone are the days, he said, when America extends its defensive umbrella without compensation, or spends billions to try to lift the fortunes of foreign nations, with no easy-to-measure strategic benefits for the United States.
+Gone are the days, he said, when America extended its defensive umbrella without compensation, or spent billions to try to lift the fortunes of foreign nations, with no easy-to-measure strategic benefits for the United States.

-“From this moment on, it’s going to be America first,” he said, in a line that resonated around the world as soon as he uttered it from the steps of the Capitol.
+“From this moment on, it’s going to be only America first,” he said, in a line that resonated around the world as soon as he uttered it from the steps of the Capitol.
 “We must protect our borders from the ravages of other countries making our products, stealing our companies, and destroying our jobs.”

 Most Read Stories